 In the early 19th century, Hilbre found a new purpose.
 A telegraph station was built on the island as part of a semaphore chain that relayed signals about shipping movements to Liverpool.
 From Hilbre’s vantage point, observers could see ships entering the Dee and relay their arrival ahead to the port.

-This was before the electric telegraph, so messages were sent using visual signals between a chain of hilltop stations.
-Hilbre's elevated position at the mouth of the estuary made it a natural choice.
-The station was part of the commercial infrastructure that helped Liverpool become one of the world's great ports.
+This was before the electric telegraph, so messages were sent using visual signals — flags, shutters, and mechanical arms — between a chain of hilltop stations stretching from the coast to Liverpool.
+Hilbre’s elevated position at the mouth of the estuary made it a natural choice for the western end of the chain.

 The Lifeboat Station